 An initial sketch of the car accident site, including relevant information such as the road name, the directions you were taking prior to impact and the particular angle at which you collided, can save you time in filing a report.
 If everyone present agrees to the circumstances regarding the sketch, affix your signatures and submit it to the responding authorities.

-Of course, there are other points to consider, and these can be helpful in easing the potential headaches that will come in dealing with a head-scratching instance such as road accidents:
+Of course, there are other points to consider, and these can be helpful in easing the potential post car accident effects that will come in dealing with a head-scratching instance such as road accidents:

 Your car’s registration is generally accepted as evidence of your car’s roadworthiness.
 Even if your car was just standing completely still when the accident happened, things might not be in your favor if the investigator finds out that your car’s registration has expired.

-Having comprehensive vehicle insurance will be hugely beneficial to you in terms of defraying the resulting cost of repairs, whether you were at fault or not.
-Auto insurance also has other benefits, like free towing service in case your car is immobilized.
+Having comprehensive car insurance will be hugely beneficial to you in terms of defraying the resulting cost of repairs, whether you were at fault or not.
+Car accident insurance also has other benefits, like free towing service in case your car is immobilized.

 Always update your comprehensive insurance for moments like this